thaliaarchi/foones-cratylus/README.md

 (More generally, a program in monomial form can be translated to an equivalent program if the set of variables is put in 1-1 correspondence with a set of different irreducible elements in a unique factorization domain).

-Given a Cratylus program in monomial form, `simp_cr.py -f file.cr` translates it to an equivalent FRACTRAN program.

 For instance, as we saw before, the S program which calculates the product of `X` and `Y` gave output to the following Cratylus program: